Laws of Motion MCQ for NEET

 Related Posts:

-The force of friction acting on a car on different roads in increasing order of magnitude will be
+The frictional force acting on a car across different road types, arranged in increasing order, is

 (a) mud, tar, concrete, and gravel roads